Sustainability

 Name No. of meetings per year Chair Role/duties

-Audit & Supervisory Board 15 Standing Audit & Supervisory Board member Audits the execution of business by the Board of Directors and directors
+Audit & Supervisory Board 14 Standing Audit & Supervisory Board member (specific company auditor) Audits the execution of business by the Board of Directors and directors

 Board of Directors 17 Chairman of the Board Decision-making and supervisory body